haliphax/haliphax-dot-dev/README.md

 ## Workflows

-This site is hosted entirely on GitHub Pages.
-Both its main publishing and periodic update methods make use of GitHub Actions workflows to update the live site automatically when new content or data is available.
+This site is hosted entirely on [GitHub Pages].
+Both its main publishing and periodic update methods make use of [GitHub Actions] workflows to update the live site automatically when new content or data is available.

 ### Automatic publish on merge